Medicine Overview of Sefdin Syrup

 Nausea, Diarrhoea, Allergic reaction.

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-It can be taken with or without food, but it is better to take Sefdin 125mg Syrup at a fixed time.
+Sefdin 125mg Syrup may be taken with or without food, but it is better to take it at a fixed time.

 In Depth Information on Sefdin Syrup